mbeniamino/aperi/README.md

 ### xdg-open

-Put a link named `xdg-open` in your path in a directory with higher precedence than the one containing the system `xdg-open`.
+Put a link to `aperi` named `xdg-open` in your path in a directory with higher precedence than the one containing the system `xdg-open`.
 This will use `aperi` to open url and files in place of `xdg-open` for example for opening files downloaded by chrome/chromium.

 ### GIO's GAppInfo